OverviewClinic & Center Description:

 Fairfax Behavioral Health will be recognized as the premier regional provider of innovative, compassionate behavioral health services, which enhances the health of our community.
 We will exceed the expectations of those served, maintain the highest standards and promote a rewarding work environment.

 Our adult psychiatric program was developed to meet the ever-increasing need within the North Sound area, for behavioral health community-based, inpatient psychiatric services.
 This state-of-the-art environment of care is embedded in the Pacific campus at Providence Medical Center.
 As a community-based behavioral health program, there are both voluntary and involuntarily detained patients who are experiencing a wide spectrum of psychiatric conditions requiring a safe, evidenced-based, short term 24-hour care.
 These conditions may range from depression to disturbances of thought.
-As with all of our adult psychiatric programs, we use a multidisciplinary behavioral health approach for assessment, treatment, and discharge planning.Languages:
+As with all of our adult psychiatric programs, we use a multidisciplinary behavioral health approach for assessment, treatment, and discharge planning.Intake Process:

 The involuntary hospitalization process for a psychiatric emergency may be somewhat frightening and confusing for you and your loved ones.
 We want to help you understand what takes place when a psychiatric emergency occurs that requires involuntary hospitalization.
 This will help you understand the safety measures that are in place that keep our community and our people safe.
 Please take the time to read through this, as it is our goal at Fairfax Health to heal and bridge the gaps and answer the unknowns.
 Let’s start at the beginning…